 Legal administrative assistants are adept in areas such as office procedures, record keeping, and client communication.
 They’re also experts in legal terminology, with a robust understanding of different kinds of legal documents and how to engage with them.
 One such legal document is the affidavit.
 Read on to find out more about this important legal document.

-Affidavits Are Legal Documents Handled by Judges, Lawyers, and Those with Legal Assistant Training
+Affidavits Are Legal Documents Handled by Judges, Lawyers, and Legal Assistant

 An affidavit is one kind of legal document that legal assistants encounter in their professional careers.
 Affidavits are written documentation that the writer affirms or swears under oath to contain only the truth.
 Affidavits are presented to judges during legal cases in the absence of other forms of witness evidence and testimonial.
 They contain important information that informs the judge’s decision, so it’s essential that the information be wholly true.